 Clause 9 of the Bill may engage with cultural rights by inserting new section 7A into the Domestic Building Contracts Act which restricts a builder from entering into a domestic building contract unless the contract conforms to a number of requirements listed in clause 9, including that the contract is written in English and readily legible.
-Clause 17 of the Bill substitutes section 37 of the Domestic Building Contracts Act to also require variations to plans or specifications set out in a major domestic building contract to be written in English and readily legible.
+Clause 17 of the Bill substitutes section 37 of the Domestic Building Contracts Act to also require variations to plans or specifications set out in a major domestic building Contracts Act requires that a major domestic building contract be in English and readily legible.
 Currently, section 31(1)(m) of the Domestic Building Contracts Act requires that a major domestic building contract be in English and readily legible, the Bill extends this requirement to all domestic building contracts covered by the Act.
 The purpose of these clauses is to provide greater consumer protection by creating a clearer and more accessible record of contractual agreements for domestic building work made between parties.